Monday 19th August 2024

 Are business rates and council tax the same?

-Business rates and council tax are very similar but business rates are payable on non-domestic properties whilst council tax is payable on domestic properties.
+Business rates and council tax are very similar, but business rates are payable on non-domestic properties, while council tax is payable on domestic properties.

 Are business rates paid monthly?